karatelabs/karate/README.md

 In real-life scripts, you would typically also use this capability of Karate to [`configure headers`](#configure-headers) where the specified JavaScript function uses the variables that result from a [sign in](#calling-other-feature-files) to manipulate headers for all subsequent HTTP requests.

 ### The `karate` object
-A JavaScript function invoked with `call` has access to a utility object in a variable named: `karate`.
+A JavaScript function at runtime has access to a utility object in a variable named: `karate`.
 This provides the following methods:

 * `karate.set(key, value)` - sets the value of a variable (immediately), which may be needed in case any other routines (such as the [configured headers](#configure-headers)) depend on that variable
 * `karate.get(key)` - get the value of a variable by name (or JsonPath expression), if not found - this returns `null` which is easier to handle in JavaScript (than `undefined`).